LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 SICStus Prolog, SWI-Prolog, and YAP, is to create a *saved state* after loading Logtalk and a Logtalk application (or the generated Prolog code for Logtalk and a Logtalk application).
-Saved states are usually executables that embed both a Prolog runtime and application code.
+Saved states are usually executable files that embed both a Prolog runtime and application code.
 See the `SCRIPT.txt` file for some examples.
 For details on creating and using saved states, see your backend Prolog compiler documentation.